Skip to content

 Coding agent backends

 The claude-code-sdk, claude-code-cli, and codex backends delegate Natural block execution to a coding agent CLI.
 All three implement the Pydantic AI Model protocol internally and expose Nighthawk tools to the CLI via an embedded MCP server.
-See For coding agents for a development guide targeting coding agents working on Nighthawk projects.
+See For coding agents for a development guide targeting coding agents building Python projects with Nighthawk.

 Backend-specific settings are configured via the model_settings field of StepExecutorConfiguration.
 Each backend provides a settings class (ClaudeCodeSdkModelSettings, ClaudeCodeCliModelSettings, CodexModelSettings) that can be passed directly — StepExecutorConfiguration auto-converts BaseModel instances to dicts internally.